-Financial Support for Hispanic Students
+Financial Support for Hispanic Students and the FAFSA and Oklahoma’s Promise Applications

-There is a lot of financial support available for Hispanic students.
-The first financial aid program you should research is the Oklahoma’s Promise Program that is available to the state's Hispanic Students that meet the program's requirements.
 Here is a Hispanic student commenting on how this Program helped her go to college and pursue a career as a dentist:

-Must be an Oklahoma resident.
+Must be an Oklahoma resident

 Must maintain a minimum 2.5 GPA in high school and stay out of trouble.